hmoskva/Shoyo-API/README.rst

 Setting Up
 ^^^^^^^^^^^^^^^^^^^^^

-* To get started, Install requirmeents, run migrations and visit graphql route.
+* To get started, Install requirements, run migrations and visit graphql route.

 * Included makefile requires following environment variables.
 Ensure you have them in your .env if you want to use make::